Cătălin Cursaru

 Cătălin Marcel Cursaru (born 29 March 1978) is a retired Romanian footballer.

-Over the course of seven Liga I seasons, Cursaru amassed totals of 167 games and 51 goals.
+Over the course of seven Divizia A seasons, Cursaru amassed totals of 167 games and 51 goals.

 Club career

-Born in Ploieşti, Prahova, Cursaru came through the youth ranks of local Astra Ploieşti, going on to finish his sporting formation with the Divizia C team Chimia Brazi.
-After one season in Divizia C, he made his Divizia A debut in 2000–01, against Steaua on 7 August 2000 (scoring twice in the process).
+Early career

+Cursaru was born on 29 March 1978 in Ploiești, Romania and began playing junior-level football at local club Petrolul at the age of 11.
+A few years later, he joined the junior center of Astra Ploiești.
+For the 1999–2000 season, he was sent on loan to Divizia C club Chimia Brazi at his request.

 FCM Bacău

-On 26 January 2000, he signed for FCM Bacău, but he played no matches, because he was a dispute subject between Bacău and his former club Astra.
-The striker was eligible to play, starting August 2000, and soon after he scored his first two goals in his Liga I debut.
-He finished his first top flight season with 15 goals.
+On 26 January 2000, Cursaru signed for FCM Bacău, but he played no matches for more than six months because he was the subject of a dispute between Bacău and his former club Astra.
+Eventually, he became eligible to play and made his Divizia A debut on 7 August 2000 under coach Gheorghe Poenaru, scoring a brace in a 4–3 loss to Steaua București.
+He finished his first top-flight season with 15 goals, which made him the league's second-highest scorer behind only Dinamo București's Marius Niculae.

-In his second season, he partnered Cristian Ciocoiu, and he netted 17 goals (competition best) but his reference point, was when he scored a scissor kick against Dinamo, and his goal was selected "Play of the Day" by CNN.
-At the end of the season, media reported that German side Hertha Berlin offered $1,800,000, but Sechelariu asked $300,000 more, and the negotiations collapsed.
-To not be criticised by Cursaru, Sechelariu raised his player's wage up to $10,000 per month.
+In his second season, Cursaru formed an offensive partnership with Cristian Ciocoiu and netted a career-best 17 goals to become the league's top scorer.
+One of these goals was a scissors kick in a 4–2 victory against Dinamo București, a goal that was selected "Play of the Day" by CNN.
+At the end of the season, the media reported that German side Hertha Berlin had offered $1.8 million for Cursaru, but Bacău's owner Dumitru Sechelariu asked for $300,000 more, and the negotiations collapsed.
+To avoid being criticized by Cursaru, Sechelariu raised his wage to $10,000 per month.
 However, after the transfer failure, the player never regained his form and confidence.
-In the next three years, he produced only 17 goals, in 75 matches.
-In 2003, he impressed in a trial for the Norwegian side SK Brann, but once again, Sechelariu's demands, made the transaction collapsing.
+In the next three years, he scored only 17 goals in 75 matches.
+In 2003, he impressed in a trial for the Norwegian side SK Brann, but once again, Sechelariu's demands made the transaction collapse.

-In total, Cursaru scored 49 goals in the shirt of FCM Bacău in five seasons, leaving the club in July 2005 after he refused to extend his contract.
+In total, Cursaru scored 49 league goals for FCM Bacău over five seasons, eventually departing the club in July 2005 after declining a contract extension.

-Rest of career
+Late career

-Cursaru signed a two-year contract with Divizia A side SC Vaslui on 11 October 2005, but he ultimately failed to impress, scoring none during the season, in which Vaslui eventually remained in the top flight.
-He released his contract in late April.
-Following the unsuccessful spell in Vaslui, in June 2006 he signed with FC Naţional.
-He played for a year and a half for the "Bankers", but ultimately he was released following his low goal-per-match rate.
-Following two unsuccessful attempts to revive himself in the lower divisions, for Aerostar Bacău and Tricolorul Breaza, and without any offer for almost a year, he officially retired in mid-2011 from professional football.
+Cursaru signed a two-year contract with Divizia A side FC Vaslui on 11 October 2005, but he failed to impress, scoring no goals during the 2005–06 season.
+He terminated his contract in late April.
+Following his unsuccessful spell at Vaslui, he signed with Progresul București in June 2006.
+Although he played for The Bankers for a year and a half, he was ultimately released due to a low goal-per-match rate; furthermore, the team was relegated at the end of the 2006–07 season.
+Afterwards, he played in the Romanian lower leagues at Aerostar Bacău, Tricolorul Breaza, Prahova Tomșani and AFC Filipeștii de Pădure, retiring in 2012.